Best Practices for Node.js Security: Risks and Solutions

 Hackers can trick users into executing unnecessary actions by using social engineering techniques, like sending links via chat or email.
 CSRF can force state-changing requests like changing email addresses and then transferring funds.
 For administrative users, CSRF can compromise the entire web application.

 Preventing CSRF in Node.js requires the use of Anti-Forgery Tokens.
 Anti-CSRF tokens are used to monitor and validate the authenticity of user requests, and prevent one-click attacks.

 Session cookies enable websites to identify users.
 Any action you do on the website is stored as a cookie.
 Shopping carts in e-commerce sites are the most common example of this functionality.

-The session cookie remembers your selected items in the e-commerce site.
+The session cookie remembers your selected items on the e-commerce site.
 As a result, the shopping cart will have these items when you are ready to check out.
-The new page will not recognize your past activities on other pages without session cookies.
+The new page won’t recognize your past activities on other pages without session cookies.

 5. X-Powered-By header